The 10 best AI app builders in 2026 (Tested & reviewed)

 - Zero-install coding in the browser; 50+ languages

-- Built-in deploys: autoscale or reserved VM; custom domains
+- Built-in deployment: autoscale or reserved VM + custom domains

 - Real-time collaboration and centralized Teams billing